IN2-Moist/2Take1-Moist-Script/README.md

 	Enable Atmos Light FX <Toggle>
-		Bigger Range will make particles and objects glow Lower Range will localise the light to you this kinda looks like you have vehicle neons on your ped
+		Bigger Range will make particles and objects glow Lower Range will localise the light to you this kind of looks like you have vehicle neon’s on your ped

 Set Rain Level